-3. Part-time Status: all other students (i.e. not in the Modified Status) enrolled in fewer than twelve credits as of the end of add/drop week.
+II.
+Part-time status (Fewer than twelve credits): Students enrolled in fewer than twelve credits as of the end of add/drop week.
 Part-time students are billed for tuition on the existing scale.
 The issue of their contribution to the College Fee needs to be addressed.